-Applicants may request any amount of funding up to a maximum of \$1 million in total funding over a maximum of 36 months.
-Grant funds may be used to pay for clinical services, navigation services, project staff salary and benefits, project supplies, equipment, costs for outreach and education of populations, and travel of project personnel to project site(s).
-Applicants must ensure that there is access to treatment services for patients with precancer or cancers detected as a result of the program and must describe access to treatment.
+The funding amount is inclusive of both direct and indirect costs.
+Grant funds may be used to pay for preventive services, navigation services, project staff salary and benefits, project supplies, equipment, costs for outreach and education of populations, and travel of project personnel to project site(s).